PacoReinaCampo/MPSoC-DV/certification/rtca/hardware/chapters/chapter-11.md

    b.
 The tool designation per item 4 of Figure 11-1.

    c.
-The tool’s history when being used to satisfy item 5 of Figure 11-1.
+The tool's history when being used to satisfy item 5 of Figure 11-1.
 A discussion of the relevance of the previous tool usage versus the proposed usage of the tool should be included in the justification.

 2. An unambiguous configuration definition to be used in tool qualification, in compliance with item 6 of Figure 11-1 , and a justification for the applicability of the tested configuration if it differs from that actually used to design or verify the end hardware item.